[this blog has been updated on 19 March to reflect reduced clarity about next steps and increased confusion in the UK government's Brexit strategy….]

 The Government will then have to turn the withdrawal agreement into an Act of Parliament in April.
 If this goes smoothly then we will leave the EU on 30 June with a transition period until December 2020.

 There is a possibility that this ratification process could get stuck in the sort of Parliamentary limbo and trench warfare we have seen for the last four months.
 If that happens, the UK could leave the EU on 30 June on a no-deal basis, with no transition and a hard Brexit.

 b.
-Theresa May’s withdrawal agreement is defeated by MPs for a third time on Tuesday
+Theresa May’s withdrawal agreement is not approved by MPs

 If MPs again reject the deal, the Prime Minister is likely to request a longer extension to article 50, to allow time for MPs to identify an alternative approach that commands a majority.
-EU leaders will decide on this on 21-22 March.
-They may reject the request if they are not convinced the UK has a credible plan to solve the deadlock.
+EU leaders may reject the request if they are not convinced the UK has a credible plan to solve the deadlock.
 Or they may offer a very long extension, with strings attached.
 The UK Government and MPs will then have to decide whether they are happy with the terms offered by the EU.
 If not, we either have a fourth vote on Theresa May’s agreement to try to get it through and/or no-deal Brexit on 29 March.

 So, it looks like the possible outcomes are:

 - 29 March: UK leaves the EU with no-deal, or